 Conservation of land along the Merrimack River is a high priority for the Forest Society, NH Fish and Game, the NH Department of Environmental Services and the Merrimack Conservation Partnership.
 We are fortunate to have the opportunity to conserve such a spectacular stretch of undeveloped riverfront so close to Concord.

-We are launching a $300,000 campaign to support the acquisition and stewardship of the Stillhouse Forest.
-Your gift early in this campaign will enable us to demonstrate the public support for the project necessary to secure foundation grants.
+We are in the homestretch on the fundraising for the $377,000 campaign to support the acquisition and stewardship of the Stillhouse Forest.
+Your gift in this campaign will help us cross the finish line.
 Please contribute using the form below.
 Thank you.